tensorflow/models/inception/README.md

 ## Description of Code

+NOTE: For the most part, you will find a newer version of this code at [models/slim](https://github.com/tensorflow/models/tree/master/slim).
+In particular:

+*   `inception_train.py` and `imagenet_train.py` should no longer be used.
+The slim editions for running on multiple GPUs are the current best examples.
+*   `inception_distributed_train.py` and `imagenet_distributed_train.py` are still valid examples of distributed training.

 The code base provides three core binaries for:

 *   Training an Inception v3 network from scratch across multiple GPUs and/or